woodser/monero-ts/docs/developer_guide/getting_started_p2.md

 ## Modifying the offline wallet generator to display in a browser

 1. Navigate to the "./src/" directory.
-2. Delete the files "offline_wallet_generator.html" and "offline_wallet_generator.js".
+2. Delete the files "offline_wallet_generator.html" and "offline_wallet_generator.ts".
 We'll be rewriting them from scratch.
 3. Create the file "offline_wallet_generator.html" and insert the following:
     ```html
     <!DOCTYPE html>